 The Group provides reserves for uncollectible amounts on reinsurance balances ceded, based on management’s assessment of the collectability of the outstanding balances.

 Premium and claims receivables which have been invoiced are accounted for at face value.
 Together with assets arising from the application of the deposit method of accounting that meet the definition of financing receivables they are regularly assessed for impairment.
 Evidence of impairment is the age of the receivable and/or any financial difficulties of the counterparty.
 Allowances are set up on the net balance, meaning all balances related to the same counterparty are considered.
 The amount of the allowance is set up in relation to the time a receivable has been due and any financial difficulties of the debtor, and can be as high as the outstanding net balance.

 The Group accounts for its pension and other post-retirement benefit costs using the accrual method of accounting.
 Amounts charged to expense are based on periodic actuarial determinations.

 Share-based payment transactions

-As of 31 December 2017, the Group has a Leadership Performance Plan, stock option plans, restricted shares, and a Global Share Participation Plan.
+As of 31 December 2018, the Group has a Leadership Performance Plan, restricted shares and a Global Share Participation Plan.
 These plans are described in more detail in Note 15.
 The Group accounts for share-based payment transactions with employees using the fair value method.
 Under the fair value method, the fair value of the awards is recognised in earnings over the vesting period.